adrientremblay/jai-soif-montreal/README.md

 ## Issues with points and GeoJSON mapping

 I had some issues with the JSON encoding for the coordinates for each water fountain.
 Ultimately the root cause of the issue was that the JsonEncoder library [JTS](https://locationtech.github.io/jts/javadoc/org/locationtech/jts/geom/Point.html).
-For reasons beyond my comprehension JTS does not support spacial points on a sphere (like the earth) only those on a plane.
+For reasons beyond my wordly comprehension, JTS does not support spacial points on a sphere (like the earth) only those on a plane.
 So my PostGIS column type for my coordinates was wrong in my database.
 I had to change it.

 This issue was sidestepped by another issue.
-[Mapbox](https://www.mapbox.com/) (the JavaScript library I used to render an interactive map) requires points in GeoJson format in order to render them on a map in a performant way (ie. through a Layer instead of Markers which are each individually a DOM element).
-I could do this data formatting conversion on the frontend but I decided to handle it on the backend so that my Spring API would simply return all its data in GeoJson.
+[Mapbox](https://www.mapbox.com/) (the JavaScript library I used to render an interactive map on the frontend web app for my site) requires points in GeoJson format in order to render them on a map in a performant way (ie. through a Layer instead of Markers which are each individually a DOM element).
+I could do this data formatting conversion on the frontend but I decided to handle it on the backend so that my Spring API would simply return all its data as a giant GeoJson 'Feature' list.

 My solution was to create a new Serializable class called GeoJsonPoint with properties that mirror the format of a GeoJson feature; In such a way that when encoded to JSON, this class would be in GeoJSON format.
 Then in my FountainResource class, I wrote a oneliner to map each Fountain object to ea GeoJsonPoint.